 Concussions are a common form of injury that impact thousands of Americans each year.
 What exactly is a concussion, and how can it affect your brain and long-term health after a car wreck?
-Here’s what you need to know about concussive injuries, and how to get legal help if you’ve suffered a concussion due to a car accident.
+Our South Carolina car accident lawyer explains what you need to know about concussive injuries, and how to get legal help if you’ve suffered a concussion due to a car accident.

 1. Concussions or “mild traumatic brain injuries” are often anything but mild.